do homeworkis by posting solutions to our course's Archive.

 play with the new concept

-we just learned, or to do the reading and post solns in a timely
+we just learned, or to do the reading.

-spur of the moment.
-Occasionally, a student has suggested a quiz problem.)
+Occasionally, a student has suggested an interesting MQ problem.)

-In order to test whether students have the perquisite knowledge/skills for the course, I usually give a full-period Test of prerequisite knowledge on the 2nd (sometimes 3rd) day of class.
+In order to for students to self-evaluate to see if they perquisite knowledge/skills for the course, I sometimes give a full-period Test of prerequisite knowledge on the 2nd (sometimes 3rd) day of class.
 It mostly tests High-school knowledge (lines, quadratic formula, ...) and the Math-Greek alphabet –this last is linked from my course-pages and Teaching page.

 JK Home page